 Freshman English Policy: A full-time student is required to enroll in the appropriate English course every semester until the student has completed ENG 101 and ENG 102 with a grade of "C" or higher.
-If requested, students take an English placement test prior to enrollment in ENG 101.

 Freshman Mathematics Policy: All full-time students are required to enroll in an appropriate math course within the first two semesters of enrollment at ACC (and each semester thereafter if necessary to pass the course).
-If requested, students take a math placement test prior to enrollment in a math course.